A New Graph Parameter To Measure Linearity: Conclusion Perspectives

-Notice that interval graphs are equivalent to $1$-ladder-free cocomparability graphs, and domino-free graphs are precisely $2$-ladder-free cocomparability graphs.
-Therefore $k$-ladder-free cocomparability graphs are a good candidate towards proving a fixed point 2-cycle LexBFS for cocomparability graphs.
+Observe that interval graphs are equivalent to $1$-ladder-free cocomparability graphs, and domino-free graphs are precisely $2$-ladder-free graphs.
+Therefore we believe that the study of $k$-ladder-free cocomparability graphs is a good strategy towards proving LexCycle=2 for cocomparability graphs.

+Recently there has been progress on other subclasses of cocomparability graphs: in~\cite{GaoXu}, the authors showed that $\overline{P_2\cup P_3}$-free cocomparability graphs, and thus diamond-free cocomparability graphs as well as cocomparability graphs with girth 4, have $\LexCycle = 2$.

+Outside cocomparability graphs, we wonder if the conjecture holds for split graphs as well.
+And, although we haven't been able to prove the conjecture for trees, we strongly believe that it holds for trees using BFS only -- the lack of cycles on trees implies that every LexBFS is a BFS ordering.